JaredMB/JaredMB/README.md

 ### Hi there 👋

 <p align="center">
   I'm a computer systems engineer with a passion for front-end web development.
-My goal is to become a full stack developer
+My goal is to become a full stack developer who has the ability to create quality projects.
+I am constantly learning and experimenting new technologies and frameworks to find the best solution to the problems that arise.
 </p>

 <!--